Alien 2: On Earth: Critical reception

+Adam Tyner of DVD Talk echoed this, it was derivative of Alien, while finding the film uneventful, calling it "one of the most boring movies I've ever had to endure.".
 Daryl Loomis of DVD Verdict said: "Some people will say that Alien 2: On Earth is a blatant ripoff and some will say that it's a terrible movie.
 All of those people are right, but given my track record, nobody should be surprised that I love it".
+Adam Clarke of Rue Morgue described the film as sleazy and oddly-placed with long driving sequences.